sevenleo/Json-editor/doc/usage_guide.md

 ## Introduction

-The JSON Database Editor is a graphical application that allows you to edit, validate, and manage JSON files based on a predefined schema.
+The JSON Editor is a graphical application that allows you to edit, validate, and manage JSON files based on a predefined schema.
 The system works with two types of files:

 1.  **Model File**: Contains the schema definition in the `__meta__` section, which specifies fields, data types, and requirements.
 2.  **Data File**: Contains the actual data, which must follow the structure defined in the model.